guusj/books/Warbreaker_BrandonSanderson.md

 “Yes.
 But you’re not going to give it to one of the Returned.
 You’re going to give it to me.
 In exchange for killing you.”
 “Doesn’t seem like much of a trade.”
 There was a hardness—a void of emotion—in Vahr that Vasher had not seen the last time they had parted, years before.
 _Odd_, Vasher thought, _that I should finally, after all of this time, find something in the man that I can identify with._
 Vasher kept a wary distance from Vahr.
 Now that the man’s voice was free, he could Command.
 However, he was touching nothing except for the metal chains, and metal was very difficult to Awaken.
 It had never been alive, and it was far from the form of a man.
-Even during the height of his power, Vasher himself had only managed to Awaken metal on a few, select occasions.
+Even during the height of his power, Vasher himself had only managed to Awaken metal on a few select occasions.
 Of course, some extremely powerful Awakeners could bring objects to life that they weren’t touching, but that were in the sound of their voice.
 That, however, required the Ninth Heightening.
 Even Vahr didn’t have _that_ much Breath.
 In fact, Vasher knew of only one living person who did: the God King himself.
 That meant Vasher was probably safe.
 Vahr contained a great wealth of Breath, but had nothing to Awaken.
 Vasher walked around the chained man, finding it very difficult to offer any sympathy.
 Vahr had earned his fate.
 Yet the priests would not let him die while he held so much Breath; if he died, it would be wasted.
 Gone.
 Irretrievable.
 Not even the government of Hallandren—which had such strict laws about the buying and passing of Breath—could let such a treasure slip away.
-They wanted it badly enough to forestall the execution of even a highprofile criminal like Vahr.
+They wanted it badly enough to forestall the execution of even a high-profile criminal like Vahr.
 In retrospect, they would curse themselves for not leaving him better guarded.
 But, then, Vasher had been waiting two years for an opportunity like this one.
 “Well?”
 Vahr asked.
 “Give me the Breath, Vahr,” Vasher said, stepping forward.